What problem do you want to focus on?

 What if I’m already implementing a program?

 If you are looking to improve or expand an existing program, a needs and resources assessment can still be useful because it helps to review basic information, review assumptions and priorities, apply data to sharpen your focus if needed, and find new resources and partnerships.
-(See also: Framework: Overview of 10 Steps)
+(See also: Framework)

 Benefits to Conducting a Needs Assessment

 - The most prevalent determinants–or risk and protective factors;

 - The factors most likely to change as a result of an intervention;

 - The factors your community is most able to change.

 Working through this step helps clarify what your programming should accomplish and ensures that you select the right group to serve and the strategies that will work best for them.